 North Korea has test-launched a ballistic missile that landed in the Sea of Japan.

-The launch, which Tokyo said could be of a new type of missile, is a direct challenge to the new South Korean president and comes as US, Japanese and European navies gather for joint war games in the Pacific.
+The launch is a direct challenge to the new South Korean president elected four days ago and comes as US, Japanese and European navies gather for joint war games in the Pacific.

-It was not immediately clear what type of ballistic missile was launched, the seventh such firing this year, although the US Pacific Command said that "the flight is not consistent with an intercontinental ballistic missile".
+It was not clear what type of ballistic missile was launched, although the US Pacific Command said that "the flight is not consistent with an intercontinental ballistic missile".

-"The president expressed deep regret over the fact that this reckless provocation ... occurred just days after a new government was launched in South Korea," said senior presidential secretary Yoon Young-chan.
+"The president expressed deep regret over the fact that this provocation occurred just days after a new government was launched in South Korea," Mr Yoon told a televised conference.

 "The president said we are leaving open the possibility of dialogue with North Korea, but we should sternly deal with a provocation to prevent North Korea from miscalculating."

-Japanese Prime Minister Shinzo Abe told reporters that the launch was "absolutely unacceptable" and that Japan will respond resolutely.
+Prime Minister Shinzo Abe told reporters on Sunday that the launch is "absolutely unacceptable" and that Japan will respond resolutely.

-South Korea's Joint Chiefs of Staff said in a statement that the missile was fired early Sunday morning from near Kusong, in North Phyongan province.
+South Korea's Joint Chiefs of Staff said the missile was fired early on Sunday morning from near Kusong, in North Phyongan province.

-The North's state media said on Saturday that the nation will bolster its nuclear capability unless the United States abandons its hostile policy.
+The North's state media had said on Saturday the nation will bolster its nuclear capability unless the US abandons its hostile policy.

 "The United States should never expect us to give up our nuclear capability," the main Rodong newspaper said in a commentary carried by the Korean Central News Agency.

-It said President Donald Trump's "maximum pressure and engagement" policy is only aimed at "stifling us" and will compel the North to "strengthen our nuclear deterrent at the maximum speed".
+It said Mr Trump's "maximum pressure and engagement" policy is only aimed at "stifling us" and will compel the North to "strengthen our nuclear deterrent at the maximum speed".

-The launch also comes as troops from the US, Japan and two European nations gather near Guam for drills that are partly a message to North Korea.
+The launch also comes as troops from the US, Japan and two European nations gather on remote US islands in the Pacific for drills that are partly a message to North Korea.

-The USS Carl Vinson, an aircraft supercarrier, is also engaging with South Korean navy ships in waters off the Korean Peninsula, according to Seoul's Defense Ministry.
+The USS Carl Vinson, an aircraft supercarrier, is also engaging with South Korean navy ships in waters off the Korean Peninsula.

-Moon, the first liberal leader in Seoul in nearly a decade, said as he took his oath of office that he wouldd be willing to visit the North if the circumstances were right.
-Mr Trump has also said he'd be "honoured" to talk with leader Kim Jong Un under favourable conditions.
+He is the first liberal leader in Seoul in nearly a decade, and said as he took his oath of office that he would be willing to visit the North if the circumstances were right.